m) Provisions, contingent assets and contingent liabilities

 Management assesses the Company's capital requirements in order to maintain an efficient overall financing structure while avoiding excessive leverage.
 This takes into account the subordination levels of the Company's various classes of debt.
 The Company manages the capital structure and makes adjustments to it in the light of changes in economic conditions and the risk characteristics of the underlying assets.
 In order to maintain or adjust the capital structure, the Company may adjust the amount of dividends paid to shareholders, return capital to shareholders, issue new shares, or sell assets to reduce debt.

-Mr. Dinesh Oswal, Managing Director has been paid remuneration from 1st April 2023 to 31st March 2024 as per Shareholders approval vide their special Resolution dated 29th September 2021 under section 197 read with Schedule V of the Companies Act, 2013.
+49. Mr. Dinesh Oswal, Managing Director has been paid remuneration from 1st April 2024 to 31st March 2025 as per Shareholders approval vide their Special Resolutions dated 29th September 2021 and 25th September 2024 under section 197 read with Schedule V of the Companies Act, 2013.

 |